artolaluis/restblog/docs/source/api.rst

 ==========

 This document presents the *public* API, meaning, the set of functions and classes that matter the most.
-If you are interested in all the nitty-gritty details, here's a link to the epydoc documentation for the entire source
-code: `restblog source code <../../api/index.html>`_

 restblog.server
 ---------------